Walking from Kiyomizudera to Ginkakuji

 Getting to Kiyomizudera

-So, by this stage of our holiday, little Mr “shy” had worked out that acting this way actually got him more attention, and he played on it.
-While I was paying for our entry tickets, a group of school girls gathered around Fletcher.
+By this stage of our holiday, little Mr “Shy” had worked out that acting this way got him more attention, and he played on it.
+While I was paying for our entry tickets, a group of school girls gathered around to say hello.
 He was burying his head into Tim and smiling every time they went “aww”, or “kawaii”.
-Clearly loving the girls’ attention.

 IMG_2779

-Kiyomizudera in English means Pure Water Temple.
-It got its name due to being founded on the site of Kyoto’s Otowa waterfall.
+Kiyomizu-dera in English means Pure Water Temple.
+It got its name because it was founded on the site of Kyoto’s Otowa waterfall.
 The water flows into three streams below the main hall.
 Visitors can use cups with long handles to catch and drink the water.
 Each stream is said to grant the drinker a different benefit, it’s considered greedy to drink from all three streams.

 Renovations

-In the photo above, the renovations that were taking place are visible.
+In the photo below, the renovations that were taking place are visible.
 Kiyomizudera is being renovated in stages and this is what was happening during our visit in late 2013.
-We were still able to walk around to the hall that was being renovated, so we could view the main hall and stage, together with a view out over Kyoto.
+We were still able to access the outside of the building that was being renovated and enjoy the views.
+Update: all renovations were completed in 2020.

 IMG_2795